 Vaccine Safety

 Vaccines are safe.
 The U.S. Food and Drug Administration (FDA) carefully checks all vaccines for safety.
-Federal law requires health professionals to report any reaction following an vaccination to the Vaccine Adverse Events Reporting System (VAERS).
-For more information about how vaccine safety is checked, see www.cdc.gov/vaccinesafety/index.html.
+Federal law requires health professionals to report any reaction following a vaccination to the Vaccine Adverse Events Reporting System (VAERS).
+Go to www.cdc.gov/vaccine-safety to learn how vaccine safety is checked.

 Vaccines are safe even if you or your child: